hongcheng79/elevio_phoenix_elixir/README.md

 To generate secret key, execute
   `mix phx.gen.secret`

-This ensure all the important keys are no check into git !
+This ensure all the important information are not check into git !